Vertopal

 3. Download Your FPX

-Wait for the converter to finish and download your FPX image.
+Wait for the converter to finalize, then access your FPX image.

 Convert MIFF to FPX